 - Modern Frankfurt isn't very religious, and Three Kings Day (Dreikönigsfest or Epiphany) isn't an official holiday, but some locals still celebrate.

 This is the ideal time to leave the city and head to the ski slopes.
 Or you can enjoy year-round activities like the farmers and flea markets.
 For a bit of warmth, visit the Palmengarten for the feel of the tropics.

-- Carnival is the major festival in February.
+- Carnival, or Karneval, is the major festival in February.
 The center of the celebration is in Cologne, but many other cities—like Frankfurt—have their own parades and parties.

 March in Frankfurt